1. What personal information do we collect from you?

 2.1 Your customer account

 When you register for a personal customer account, we process the Registration Data to set up and manage your customer account and process future orders.
 As a registered customer, you have access to your personal customer account (using your e-mail address and password created by you), in which you can view your order history and save and change your personal settings (e.g. password settings, newsletter settings, invoice and delivery settings).
+You also have the option of rating products from our portfolio, asking questions about products publicly or commenting on them publicly.
+For these functions, the Terms and Conditions for our product reviews apply.

 The legal basis for processing is our legitimate interest according to Art.
 6 (1) (f) GDPR to provide you with the service of a "customer account" as described above respectively for the purpose of performance of the user contract with you (Art.
 6 (1) (b) GDPR).